getpilot/app/docs/sidekick-v1.md

 1) `sidekick_setting`
 - `user_id` (text, pk, fk → `user.id`): the owner of this sidekick configuration; 1:1 with user.
-- `confidence_threshold` (numeric/float, default 0.8, not null): minimum confidence to auto-send a reply.
 - `system_prompt` (text, not null, default to a short friendly business tone): user-editable base system prompt used for reply generation.
 - `created_at` (timestamp, default now): record creation time.
 - `updated_at` (timestamp, default now): record update time; update on change.